microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 <br/>

 ### Creating Database Integration Class
-In order to store our tasks in a database, we will need to perform the following steps:
+In order to store our to-do items in a database, we will need to perform the following steps:

 #### 1. Create Database model
-We will now need to create a class we can use to store the tasks in the database.
+We will now need to create a class we can use to store the to-do items in the database.
 Create a new file called ```database.py``` in the same folder as your ```app.py``` file.

 ![Database Integration](/Track_1_ToDo_App/Sprint-03%20-%20Database%20Integration/images/DatabaseFile-S3-F1-US1-01.png)